-49 For more on the Deepwater program, see CRS Report RS21019, Coast Guard Deepwater Program: Background and Issues for Congress, by Ronald O'Rourke.
+&lt;sup>47 For more on the Deepwater program, see CRS Report RS21019, Coast Guard Deepwater Program: Background and Issues for Congress, by Ronald O'Rourke.

-50 Malina Brown, "Navy, Coast Guard Back Away From Idea of Sharing Littoral Hull," Inside the Navy, Aug.
+&lt;sup>48 Malina Brown, "Navy, Coast Guard Back Away From Idea of Sharing Littoral Hull," Inside the Navy, Aug.
 18, 2003.

-51 Three industry teams competed for the LCS program.
+&lt;sup>49 Three industry teams competed for the LCS program.
 On May 27, 2004, the Navy announced that it had awarded contracts to teams led by Lockheed Martin and General Dynamics (GD) for final system design of the LCS, with options for detailed design and construction of up to two LCSs each.
 The third competing team, led by Raytheon, was not awarded a contract.
 The Lockheed team was awarded a seven-month, \$46.5-million contract, while the GD team was awarded a 16-month, \$78.8-million contract.

-procure in FY2006.
-Lockheed plans to build its LCSs at Marinette Marine of Marinette, WI, and Bollinger Shipyards of Louisiana and Texas,52 with the first built by Marinette.
-GD plans to build its LCSs at Austal USA of Mobile, AL.53 These yards are not among the six yards that have built the Navy's major warships in recent years.
+FY2005, while the GD team would build the second, which was one of the three ships procured in FY2006.
+Lockheed is building its LCSs at Marinette Marine of Marinette, WI, and Bollinger Shipyards of Louisiana and Texas, with the first being built by Marinette.
+GD is building its LCSs at Austal USA of Mobile, AL. These yards are not among the six yards that have built the Navy's major warships in recent years.

-The Navy is procuring the first and second LCSs through the Navy's research and development account rather than the Navy's ship-procurement account.
+The Navy procured the first and second LCSs through the Navy's research and development account rather than the Navy's ship-procurement account.
 The Navy is procuring LCS mission modules through the Other Procurement, Navy (OPN) account rather than the Navy's ship-procurement account.
-Table 3 shows funding for the LCS program through FY2011.